Medical expert of the article

 Interactions with other drugs

 - Medicines that increase blood pressure: Ephedrine and glaucine may increase blood pressure.
-Combining them with other medications, such as decongestants or central nervous system stimulants, may increase blood pressure and cause serious complications.
+Combining them with other medicines, such as decongestants or central nervous system stimulants, may increase blood pressure and cause serious complications.

-- Anticoagulants: Basil oil contained in Broncholitin may enhance the effects of anticoagulants such as warfarin and increase the risk of bleeding.
+- Anticoagulants: Basil oil, contained in Broncholitin, may enhance the effects of anticoagulants such as warfarin and increase the risk of bleeding.

 Attention!

-To simplify the perception of information, this instruction for use of the drug "Bronholitin " translated and presented in a special form on the basis of the official instructions for medical use of the drug.
+To simplify the perception of information, this instruction for use of the drug "Bronchodilator" translated and presented in a special form on the basis of the official instructions for medical use of the drug.
 Before use read the annotation that came directly to medicines.

 Description provided for informational purposes and is not a guide to self-healing.
 The need for this drug, the purpose of the treatment regimen, methods and dose of the drug is determined solely by the attending physician.
 Self-medication is dangerous for your health.